 Ironically, the Broadkaster Bass looked somewhat like a Fender Bass, but for its two-on-a-side headstock.
 The solid-body Broadkaster came with a 30.5” scale.

-Gretsch Committee Bass, model 7629, developed in 1980 came with a single Supertron pickup, two on side-chromed tuners, chromed hardware and a beautiful walnut finish.
+The solid-body Gretsch Committee Bass, model 7629, was produced from 1976 to 1981 and came with a single Supertron pickup, two on side-chromed tuners, chromed hardware and a beautiful walnut finish.

 The Committe bass was a nice instrument with a 34" scale.

 This was a product of the Baldwin years.
 There are complaints about the quality of parts on this model.

 Gretsch entered a deal with luthier/pickup designer T.V.
 Jones in 2005.
 They would market and sell his guitars and basses known as the Spectra Sonic series.
 By this time, all Gretsch manufactured all instruments in Asia.

 Spectra Sonic Bass, model G6145, came with twin TV Jones pickups.
 The body came in black with a large white pickguard.
 The $2000 price point effected sales.

 Gretsch has dropped the line; however, Jones is manufacturing Spectra Sonic guitars and bass guitars and selling them on his own.